TuxPad/tuxpad.github.io/_tabs/about.md

 # $whoami
 Hi!
-My name is Fredrik, and I'm a pentesting student, CTF player,and an avid Linux user.
+My name is Fredrik, and I'm a pentesting student, CTF player,and an avid Linux user.<br>
-I have an interest in not just hacking, but security in general, as well as user integrity and opsec.
+I have an interest in not just hacking, but security in general, as well as user integrity and opsec.<br>
-Online I use the handle TuxPad, as I used to have a ThinkPad laptop running Linux.
+Online I use the handle TuxPad, as I used to have a ThinkPad laptop running Linux.<br>

 I'm currently enrolled in the "IT security tester" program at <a href="https://www.iths.se/utbildningar/it-sakerhetstestare/" target="_blank">ITHS</a>.<br>